 5 Asian Gang Movies You Shouldn't Mess With

 Another guy you should familiarize yourself with is the director Seijun Suzuki.
 His ultra-stylish and extra-crazy Japanese gangster movies have been an influence on everyone from John Woo to Quentin Tarantino.
 And this is one of his best movies, about a yakuza hitman forced to roam Japan in order to escape the wrath of his former bosses.
 Suzuki uses his trademark wild editing, hyper-stylized colors and composition, and borderline-incoherent action scenes to tell the story with a Pop Art sensibility that can't be beat.

 "Time and Tide"

-Tsui Hark.
+Not all Asian gang movies come from Japan - there's also a thriving action movie industry in Hong Kong that churns out lots of exciting gangster stories, like this movie from world-famous director Tsui Hark.
 The story is pretty confusing, having to do with drug dealers, cops, and a seemingly infinite amount of bullets, but the action scenes are as kinetic and exciting as you could hope for.

-Yun-fat as (you guessed it) a hitman who runs afoul of the wrong people after he decides to retire from killing.
+One of the most famous Hong Kong gangster movies of all time has Chow Yun-fat as (you guessed it) a hitman who runs afoul of the wrong people after he decides to retire from killing.
 Director John Woo brings his famously polished and balletic action scenes to the story, which hits the kind of operatic highs and lows that American audiences don't often see.

 "City on Fire"